 I've also spent time outside the DCMS and in 2005 I delivered an independent review of public diplomacy for the Foreign and Commonwealth Office (FCO) where I set up a team that visited embassies around the world and reviewed the role of the FCO, the BBC World Service and the British Council.

 In 2001 I spent a year as Development Officer for the National Football Museum in Preston, where I had responsibility for fundraising, marketing and education.
 In both of these secondments I really enjoyed the opportunity to work directly with customers and members of the public.

 I'm a strong believer in the benefits of personal and professional development and a Graduate of the National School for Government Leadership Programme, Preparing for Top Management (2007-2008).
 Building on that I carried out work experience at Bedfordshire Council, Nike and Oxfam, all of which gave valuable insights into approaches to leadership and the approaches taken at local, national and international organisations.
 I'm an active mentor and passionate about creating opportunities for people to develop and achieve their potential.

-I’m a Committee Member of the Women in Football network, an advisory board member for Career Savvy Women, an organisation that provides leadership development opportunities, and I am a Governor of the Board of the Sutton College of Learning for Adults (SCOLA).
+I'm a Non-Executive Board Member of Women in Football, an Advisory Group Member for the Women's Sport Network.
+I'm also on the Advisory board for Career Savvy Women, an organisation that provides leadership development opportunities and aims to support gender equality in the workplace.
+I am a Governor of the Board of the Sutton College of Learning for Adults (SCOLA).

 Creating opportunities and making connections.
 Personal Development, challenge, and finding creative ways to fulfil potential.